ViViVerse/VVVCreator/README.md

 ### Conditional macros

-The use of macros can be used by the values of other macros:
+The use of macros can be controlled by the values of other macros:

 \#\#USE_NAME?NAME\#\#